 Despite their different backgrounds and different nomenclature for various tools and elements, they worked together very successfully.”
 Jakob Tyroller agrees: “As a consortium, we always have the common goal in mind—to deliver the SeaFloat to Seaboard and show how we can make a difference.”

 Ship builders collaborated with plant engineers to successfully create a sturdy water-based power plant.
 Hamed summarizes: “Equipment must be able to withstand the water.
-We didn’t build new gas turbines—we came up with pioneering solutions to optimize existing ones.”
+Our equipment has been 'marine-ized'.
+We've optimized our gas turbines to withstand motions and hull deflections.”

 With SeaFloat we want to bring about change

 As SeaFloat isn’t built at its final destination, the old power station can continue running.
 This means there’s no disruption to the existing energy supply.
 “With SeaFloat we want to bring about change!
-Ageing assets can be easily substituted—in fact, the existing asset can continue operation during off-site construction of the new SeaFloat plant,” Sales Lead SeaFloat, Stavros Zissis, says.
+Ageing assets can be easily substituted—in fact, the existing asset can continue operation during off-site construction of the new SeaFloat plant,” says Sales Lead SeaFloat, Stavros Zissis.

 Stavros is also keen to see how SeaFloat will be used in the future: “I’d love to see SeaFloat being used more broadly, especially in more difficult environments where we can leverage building the power plant in a safe, controlled environment rather than in more unstable parts of the world.”